 It may take many test cases to determine that a software program or system is considered sufficiently scrutinized to be released.

 Suites are like folders for your Test Cases.
 You can group your test cases together in Suites for better management.
-It's also useful to group test cases in hierarchy.
+It's also useful to group test cases in the hierarchy.

-When it comes to execution of test cases you create a test plan, can have configurations, start and due dates for test plan and then assign test cases to testers
+When it comes to execution of test cases you create a test plan, can have configurations, start and due dates for the test plan and then assign test cases to testers

 Test cases may need to be executed more than once depending on their status in a test plan.
 Runs can hence be created to assign test cases for re-execution that you think need to be tested again.

-Ex- You want to create a Test Plan that you want to run in 3 browsers and 3 operating system.
+Ex- You want to create a Test Plan that you want to run in 3 browsers and 3 operating systems.
 Using configurations, all 9 combinations are generated for you in a single Test Plan.